Interview with painter John Kiki

 Drawing enters Chinese Museum Collection

-One of my drawings of Granary Square will enter the collection of the Jiangsu Arts and Crafts Museum in China later this year as part of the Priseman Seabrook Contemporary British Painting collection.
+One of my drawings of Granary Square has entered the collection of the Jiangsu Arts and Crafts Museum in China as part of the Priseman Seabrook Contemporary British Painting collection.

 Pathways of Settlement